 1. General rules

 1.1.
-Unpublished previously articles which correspond to the profile of the journal and have scientific and practical value can be accepted to the journal “Nuclear Power and the Environment”.
+Unpublished previously articles which correspond to the profile of the Journal and have scientific and practical value can be accepted to the scientific journal “Nuclear Power and the Environment”.
 Text of the articles and all materials should be thoroughly edited, revised and signed by authors.

 1.2.
 Articles that are results of works conducted in other organizations should have accompanying document from these organizations.
 Document on the possibility of open publishing of materials as well as author`s consent to disseminate them through the Internet should be submitted to the editorial board with the article (Copyright license agreement).

 1.3.
 Materials submitted to the editorial staff for publication are subject to mandatory review.
 Reviewers’ comments are sent to the developer of materials without names of reviewers.
 After receiving reviews and